supertokens/supertokens-core/bulkimport_scripts/add_users_for_bulk_import/README.md

 ## Format of Input File

 The input file should be a JSON file with the same format as requested by the `/bulk-import/users` POST API endpoint.
+An example file named `example_input_file.json` is provided in the same directory.

 ## Expected Outputs